United States Semiquincentennial Commission: Des Moines, Iowa speech

 Trump was criticized for using America250 events to promote his agenda and criticize Democrats.
 During the opening announcement for America250 in Des Moines, Iowa on July 3, 2025, Trump criticized Democrats and said those who voted against his One Big Beautiful Bill Act "hate our country".
 He also mocked former president Joe Biden's speaking style, repeated his lie of a stolen 2020 election, criticized the "fake news" media, and engaged in campaign-style rhetoric praising his accomplishments and suggesting he was the greatest president in United States history.
 The Associated Press called Trump as viewing "patriotism as inseparable from his own agenda".
 Ambassador Monica Crowley was criticized for delivering "an ode" to Trump before the speech, describing him as the inheritor of the country's original revolutionary spirit.
 The event also featured large amounts of pro-Trump campaign gear and memorabilia.

+Diverted funding

+By the end of 2025, $10 million worth of funding towards America250 was diverted to Freedom 250's "Freedom Trucks".
+In early 2026, Representative Bonnie Watson Coleman stated that America250 had only received $25 million of its congressionally appropriated $150 million, and was concerned the remainder would be reallocated to the Trump-aligned Freedom 250.
+The 250 Commission stated that it had enough money to continue with its original programming, which include "America's Field Trip" asking students across the country what America means to them, and the national volunteering effort "America Gives".
+During a 2026 congressional hearing, Representative Maxine Dexter expressed concerns that the Trump-aligned Freedom 250 was using public money and mixing it with private donations, and that the structure of the organization made it difficult to trace where the money came from.
+The Interior Department has stated that the U.S. Semiquincentennial Commission receives money through an interagency agreement with the National Park Service, but did not respond to questions regarding the distribution of federal money to America250.

+Confusion between Freedom 250 and America250

+Differences between the events and initiatives hosted by the bipartisan America 250 and the Trump-aligned Freedom 250 organizations caused public confusion by artists and performers over their association with the Trump administration.
+The Associated Press reported that Trump's own celebrations had "overshadowed" the bipartisan commission.